Constipation and bowel cleansers:

 Isosmotic bowel cleanser.

+Avoid concomitant with starch-based thickeners.
 Caution with drugs that increase risk of fluid/electrolyte abnormalities, arrhythmias or QT prolongation.
 Drugs that may lower the seizure threshold (eg, tricyclic antidepressants), alcohol or benzodiazepine withdrawal, known or suspected hyponatremia: may increase risk of seizures.
 Concomitant diuretics, ACE inhibitors, ARBs, NSAIDs; may affect renal function.
 Avoid concomitant stimulant laxatives (eg, bisacodyl, sodium picosulfate).
 Oral drugs administered within 1hr of start of Golytely may not be absorbed.

 Nausea, abdominal fullness, bloating, cramps, vomiting, anal irritation; seizures, arrhythmias, mucosal ulcerations and ischemic colitis, hypersensitivity reactions.